nicholas-yjtang/interview/iot/rbpi_mosq_thingspeak/README.md

 # Middleware Mosquitto
 The MQTT server is run as a docker instance.
 You can create the middleware by running docker compose up -d under the middleware folder (docker-compose.yml)

+# Thingspeak
+## Control the sensor frequency update

+You can create a talkback app in thingspeak, and place the talkback api key and talkback id into the .env file in the raspberry pi